htcondor/htcondor/docs/grid-computing/grid-universe.rst

 ClassAd describes the grid resource, as well as identifying the capabilities of the grid resource.
 It may also state both requirements and preferences (called **rank**\ :index:`rank<single: rank; submit commands>`) for the jobs it will run.
-See
-Section \ `2.3 <MatchmakingwithClassAds.html#x15-150002.3>`__ for an
-overview of the interaction between matchmaking and ClassAds.
-A list of common machine ClassAd attributes is given in the Appendix on page \ `2410 <MachineClassAdAttributes.html#x171-1235000A.3>`__.
+See the :doc:`/users-manual/matchmaking-with-classads` section for an overview of the interaction between matchmaking and ClassAds.
+A list of common machine ClassAd attributes is given in the :doc:`classad-attributes/machine-classad-attributes` appendix page.

 To advertise a grid site, place the attributes in a file.
 Here is a sample ClassAd that describes a grid resource that is capable of running